 Be it further resolved that the program for Mentally Retarded Children be considered as the approved program of the Illinois State Council and its subordinate councils and that every member of the Knights of Columbus in Illinois be urged to give this program their wholehearted moral and financial support.

 Similar resolutions by the following Councils: 3620, 1628, 2964, 1316, 665".

-The resolution was presented too late to be presented and voted upon at the 1968 convention but the resolution was placed on the agenda for the convention to be held in 1960.
-Gus Hurt was grand Knight in 1969 when the resolution passed and was adopted and, upon adoption, many more hours of work went into selection a worthy product to use and assist the program.
+The resolution was presented too late to be presented and voted upon at the 1968 convention but the resolution was placed on the agenda for the convention to be held in 1969.
+Gus Hurt was grand Knight in 1969 when the resolution passed and was adopted and, upon adoption, many more hours of work went into selecting a worthy product to use and assist the program.

 Prior to the first drive being held it was necessary to assure that councils throughout the State were "on board" and that they would support it to the best of their abilities.
 Brother Knight Al Reed went throughout the state promoting the program and selling it but many councils took a wait and see attitude towards it as they were supporting the State Council's number one Charitable Program, the Newman Campus Ministry Program.

 Through the years the program has been modified in order to assure that the program benefits those who it was intended to at its onset.
-In 2007 Illinois Councils and those organizations they they benefit raised over $1.8 million to assist those with mental retardation and learning disabilities.
+In 2007, Illinois Councils and those organizations they benefit raised over $1.8 million to assist those with mental retardation and learning disabilities.